Project for Pride in Living: Resident Services

 Monday-Thursday primarily 9-5pm, with occasional evening commitments as needs arise.
-There are two positions available at PPL Supportive Housing: One of the two positions requires a member to flex their schedule to work two evenings per week.
+One of the two positions requires a member to flex their schedule to work two evenings per week.

 In addition, members attend professional development days with their fellow CTEP members to enhance service-readiness skills, personal attributes at the service site, and citizenship skills.
 These Corps days take place twice a month on the 1st and 3rd Fridays from 9 AM to 4 PM, and these trainings are mandatory.
 Members also attend statewide AmeriCorps events, such as the Martin Luther King Day celebration, and may serve on the statewide InterCorps Council.

 This position offers CTEP members the opportunity to serve alongside Project for Pride in Living’s group of dedicated social service providers as fully-integrated site team members.
 Through colleagues, additional trainings, and direct experience, CTEP members learn about trauma-informed care, poverty-reduction strategies, case management, housing policy and operations, and social work.
 We take a personal and holistic approach to solving social issues and are fortunate to have an innovative and caring group of professionals working together to create a supportive environment.

 The Resident Services team is passionate, creative and supportive.
 We are dedicated to racial equity and inclusion, passionate about addressing the drivers of poverty, creative and innovative in doing that work, and provide a supportive culture of learning.